Inheritance in Python

 Now, create a new file that declares a derived class with a method to return

-manipulated class variable values.
+manipulated class variable values.from polygon import *

 class rectangle(polygon):